 - El secado solar añade valor a los excedentes de cultivos

 - Bombas solares que incrementan las opciones para los agricultores

 - Cultivo de hortalizas con la agricultura de conservación

 The inauguration of this center was held Sept.
 28, 2012 (at which time, it was called the "Horticulture CRSP Regional Center of Innovation at Zamorano").
 Several distinguished guests attended and delivered remarks, including the Honduran Minister of Agriculture and the Zamorano Rector.
 View presentations and other event highlights from the inauguration.

 The Horticulture Innovation Lab Regional Center at Zamorano is the second of such centers opened by the Horticulture Innovation Lab.
 Find out more about the Horticulture Innovation Lab's Regional Centers.

 More about the Horticulture Innovation Lab in Central America

-Find out more about the Horticulture Innovation Lab's projects in Central America (pdf) and about the program's partners throughout Latin America.
+Find out more about the Horticulture Innovation Lab's projects in Central America (fact sheet) and about the program's partners throughout Latin America.